fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 There are multiple ways to achieve this (for example placing both backend and frontend code [to the same repository](https://github.com/mars/heroku-cra-node) ) but we will not go into those now.

-In some situations it may be sensible to deploy the frontend code as it's own application.
+In some situations it may be sensible to deploy the frontend code as its own application.
 With apps created with create-react-app it is [straightforward](https://github.com/mars/create-react-app-buildpack).

 Current code of the backend can be found on [Github](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-3), in the branch <i>part3-3</i>.
 The changes in frontend code are in <i>part3-1</i> branch of the [frontend repository](https://github.com/fullstack-hy2020/part2-notes/tree/part3-1).